VCityTeam/UD-Viz/install.md

 Open UDV/Vilo3D/index.html in Firefox (will fail for Chrome).

-## Installation with geometry of the buildings together some historical buildings
+## Installation with geometry of the buildings and hand made textured historical buildings

 ### (1) Install the database.
 The following instructions are an adaptation of [JIGA adhoc building database](https://github.com/MEPP-team/RICT/blob/master/Install.md) (within the context of Ubuntu version as given by `lsb_release -a` yields `Description: Debian GNU/Linux 8.8 (jessie)`):